Seneca-Scholars/SS-Status-C6/status.md

+## 08/08/25
+Seneca visitied LogicGate today, a software company that works with other companies in maintaining their governance and risk management.
+Surprisingly, I ran into a friend at the office--Mary.
+She goes to my church and attends WashU for CS, small world.
+I enjoyed visiting, and am excited to see where my future takes me.

 ## 08/07/25
 Today, we walked through more React, but moreso focused on hierarchies.
 I get it, so that's nice.
 I am going to work on some more at home today since I am on the frontend development team and we will spend time with React this project.
 We also dabbled with Tailwind